 - 12.3.4 Reinstatement to a position shall be subject to physical and mental fitness of the employee.
 Upon returning to work, the service credit date of the employee shall be adjusted for the unpaid portion of such medical leave of absence rounded to the nearest whole month. - 12.3.5 When a medical leave of absence is granted, the Employer may require periodic physician's statements certifying that the employee cannot report to work for medical reasons.
-If the employee does not obtain a certificate, he/she may be required to report to work on a specific date. - 12.3.6 An employee failing to return to work from a medical leave of absence on the specified day may be terminated.
-An employee returning from a medical leave of absence shall be placed in the first available position in the bargaining unit for which the employee is qualified. - 12.4 Continuation of Benefits While on Leave of Absence: This section pertains only to the terms and conditions that allow medical, dental, and vision benefits to continue while on a leave of absence.
-It is separate from the leave application and approval process. - Employees who are enrolled in benefits and who have worked for the City at least one year are eligible for continued medical, dental, and vision insurance in the following circumstances: - 12.4.1 Family Medical Leave (FMLA) While on approved FMLA or FMLA-like leave, either in a paid or unpaid status. - 12.4.2 Paid Leave Employees who have exhausted their FMLA or FMLA-like leave or employees not eligible for FMLA or FMLA-like leave and who have approved paid leave of at least 90 hours on the first day of that calendar month. - Medical, dental and vision insurance will continue through the end of the month in which the employee has at least 90 hours of paid time on the first day of that calendar month, unless item 12.4.4 below applies.
-The employee must maintain their regular schedule and use available paid time during leave.
-Employees cannot elect to use 90 hours paid time each month to prolong their eligibility period. - 12.4.3 Workers' Compensation Leave- medical, dental and vision will continue only if the employee continues to receive any paid time from the City of Bellevue (e.g. sick, vacation) in addition to time loss payments received through Workers' Compensation unless item 12.4.4 below applies.
+If the employee does not obtain a certificate, they may be required to report to work on a specific date.

+12.3.6 An employee failing to return to work from a medical leave of absence on the specified day may be terminated.
+An employee returning from a medical leave of absence shall be placed in the first available position in the bargaining unit for which the employee is qualified.

+12.4 Continuation of Benefits While on Leave of Absence:

+This section pertains only to the terms and conditions that allow medical, dental, and vision benefits to continue while on a leave of absence.
+It is separate from the leave application and approval process.

+Employees who are enrolled in benefits and who have worked for the City at least one year are eligible for continued medical, dental, and vision insurance as described below.

+During an approved leave of absence, excluding unpaid personal leaves or military leaves greater than 31 days, coverage for medical, dental, and vision coverages will continue in any of the following circumstances:

+- a) When the law governing an employee's approved leave mandates continuation of benefits.
+Continuation of benefits during such leave runs currently with, but is not necessarily limited to, the six months' time frame below. - b) When on approved continuous paid or unpaid leave from work for up to six months in a rolling 12-month period.
+The 12-month period begins by looking back from the month the approved leave begins. - c) For a calendar month immediately following any month in which the employee is in a paid status, which includes either pay for time worked or paid leave received through the City of Bellevue, for at least an average of 30 hour per week or 130 hours in a calendar month.

-- During a medical leave, if the employee is unable to pay their portion of the contributions through payroll deduction, the Employer shall pay both the Employer and the employee portions of contributions for employee and/or employee and dependent medical, dental and vision insurance for up to six (6) months in any twenty-four (24) consecutive month period.
-Such benefit shall be administered concurrently with Section 12.2.2 (FMLA) and HRPPM 10.23.1 (Medical Unpaid Leave). - 12.4.4.1 Unable to pay their portion of contributions will mean that an employee is no longer receiving paid time from the City of Bellevue (e.g. sick, vacation) and it does not include time loss payments received through Workers' Compensation. - 12.4.4.2 6 months will mean a total of six (6) one-month periods that the employee is unable to pay medical, dental, and vision contributions via regularly scheduled payroll deductions. - 12.4.4.3 Medical leave will mean illness or injury of the employee (non-work related and work-related). - 12.4.4.4 Two (2) year period will be determined by looking back from the current calendar month. - 12.4.5 Eligibility for other insurance, such as life or disability insurance shall be in accordance with the criteria established by the insurance vendor. - 12.4.6 Premium Payments: In the event the employee is unable to pay his/her portion of the medical, dental, and vision premium through payroll deduction, the City will make the payment for the employee's portion of premium and collect his/her portion back from the employee upon his/her return to work. - 12.4.7 End of Coverage: City-paid coverage for medical, dental, vision insurance ends on the last day of the calendar month in which an employee terminates or changes to an ineligible status.
-Employees not eligible for FMLA or FMLA-like leave but who have approved paid leave will lose coverage effective the first day of the calendar month the employee does not have 90 hours of paid leave unless otherwise stated above. - 12.4.8 Reinstatement of Coverage: In the event the employee's medical, dental, and vision insurance ended, coverage will be reinstated effective the first day of the calendar month immediately following the date the employee satisfies the plan eligibility requirements.
+Upon the employee's return to work, the Employer will work out a repayment plan with the employee for any unpaid employee portion of the contributions for employee, family, and dependent insurance coverage.

+- 12.4.1 Eligibility for other insurance, such as life or disability insurance shall be in accordance with the criteria established by the insurance vendor. - 12.4.2 Premium Payments: In the event the employee is unable to pay their portion of the medical, dental, and vision premium through payroll deduction, the City will make the payment for the employee's portion of premium and collect their portion back from the employee upon their return to work. - 12.4.3 End of Coverage: City-paid coverage for medical, dental, vision insurance ends on the last day of the calendar month in which an employee terminates or changes to an ineligible status. - 12.4.4 Reinstatement of Coverage: In the event the employee's medical, dental, and vision insurance ended, coverage will be reinstated effective the first day of the calendar month immediately following the date the employee satisfies the plan eligibility requirements.